Rebecca, Adrian and Ed Emberley

 Set to the rhyme of There Was an Old Lady Who Swallowed a Fly, There Was an Old Monster is an even grosser tale of how not to remedy the mistake of swallowing something not meant to be consumed.
 The perpetuation of the monster's bad ideas are comical as he tosses back some ants to take care of the tick, a lizard to take care of the ants, a bat to take care of the lizard, a jackal to take care of the bat, a bear to take care of the jackal, a lion to take care of the bear, who takes care of the monster instead.
-Three generations of Emberlys collaborated on There Was an Old Monster: Rebecca Emberley wrote the text and co-illustrated with her father, Caldecott Award winner Ed Emberly, and her daughter Adrian recorded the catchy song version of her mom's book that can be downloaded at http://www2.scholastic.com/browse/book.jsp?id=1303624.
+Three generations of Emberlys collaborated on There Was an Old Monster: Rebecca Emberley wrote the text and co-illustrated with her father, Caldecott Award winner Ed Emberly, and her daughter Adrian recorded a catchy song version of her mom's book.

 The Runaway Mummy: A Petrifying Parody (ages 4-8)

 Among beloved children's books, The Runaway Bunny is at the top of the heap.
 This classic story about a headstrong bunny that tests his mother's love and perseverance by threatening to run away elicits laughs and even a few tears by the end of the story.
 Michael Rex's send up, The Runaway Mummy, assumes this battle of wills has been going on for thousands of years.

 The creatures the Mummy mommy turns into to chase down her "rotten little mummy" are more ghastly than a tree, a mountain, or the wind.
 Try a sea monster, a fire-breathing dragon (to keep her little mummy warm, of course), a monstrous gorilla, an ancient cathedral, and a sky-high monster with razor-sharp claws (to tickle with, of course).